-- National research suggests that many smokers have taken the opportunity to reduce (36 per cent) or quit (two per cent) during lockdown (YouGov/ASH, 2020) - In North Kensington, 28 per cent of residents smoke cigarettes daily - While local data on smoking quit rates in the borough during the pandemic is not yet available, the One You service has been continuing to support residents to quit smoking and are expected to meet their 2020/21 targets.
-Prior to the pandemic the borough had the 10th highest smoking quit rates in the country
+- National research suggests that many smokers have taken the opportunity to reduce (36%) or quit (2%) during lockdown (YouGov/ASH, 2020). - While data on smoking quit rates in the borough during the pandemic is not yet available, the One You service has been continuing to support residents to quit smoking and are expected to meet their 2020/21 targets.
+Prior to the pandemic the borough had the 5th highest smoking quit rates in the country.